 Name: rāmen bachi (ラーメン鉢)

-Characteristics: Similar to a donburi, but with significantly straighter lines, and in many cases its decorations and colors are loyal to the Chinese origin of ramen.
+Characteristics: Similar to a donburi, but in a significantly different shape.
+It usually features a flatter and wider profile with straighter lines, and in many cases its decorations and colors are loyal to the Chinese origin of ramen.
 It is always made in ceramics.

 Use: Exclusively for ramen.

 Common sizes: About 17 cm (7 in) or larger.

 Name: ōzara (大皿, or most commonly just sara, 皿)

 Characteristics: None in particular

 Use: A plate large enough for a main dish, such as steak, curry and rice, omuraisu (rice served in an omelet) or pasta.

 Common sizes: Often size between 23 cm (9 in) and 30 cm (12 in)